-The NI Water lead strategy sets out NI Water's approach to the management and compliance with the regulatory standard of lead in drinking water.
+The NI Water lead strategy sets out NI Water's approach to the management of lead in drinking water.

 The strategy details how NI Water will work to reduce the likelihood of lead failures at customers' taps whilst working within its current remit.
-The overall approach is a combination of two strands, as summarised below:
+The overall approach will be a combination of two strands, as summarised below:

-- Removal of NI Water owned lead pipe assets from the water distribution system. - Encourage the removal of customer owned lead pipe assets such as their service pipes.
+- Removal of NI Water owned lead assets from the water distribution system - Encourage the removal of customer owned lead assets such as their service pipes

-NI Water has been carrying out lead pipe replacements, of NI Water owned communication pipes, for a number of years under the following programmes of work:
+NI Water has been carrying out lead pipe replacements for a number of years under the following programmes of work:

-• Proactive Lead Pipe Replacement - Proactively replacing lead communications pipes only, where the water main is in good condition, and is not being replaced.
+Proactive Lead Pipe Replacement -

+Proactively replacing lead communications

+pipes only, where the water main is in good

+condition, and is not being replaced

-- Opportunistic Lead Pipe Replacement Replacement of lead communication pipes as part of Watermains Rehabilitation programme. - Customer Requested Lead Pipe Replacement -Replacing lead communications pipes when a customer requests NI Water to replace lead pipework to their property when they have replaced lead pipe internally in their property. - Water Quality Sample Failures Replacement of lead communication pipes identified through the random lead sampling program and customer request samples, where there has been a contravention of the lead in drinking water standard.
+- Opportunistic Lead Pipe Replacement Replacement of lead pipes as part of Watermains Rehabilitation programme - Customer Requested Lead Pipe Replacement -Proactively replacing lead communications pipes when a customer requests NI Water to replace lead pipework to their property when they have replaced lead pipe internally in their property - Water Quality Sample Failures Replacement of lead pipes identified through the random lead sampling program

-In the PC21 price control period so far, NI Water has replaced nearly 5,900 lead service pipes and is on track to meet its target of 11,064 for the period.
-The PC21 programme of replacement has been developed to ensure that NI Water prioritises and targets areas with high numbers of lead pipes and poor compliance with the lead standard.
+In the PC21 price control period so far, NI Water has replaced nearly 9,700 lead service pipes and is on track to meet its target of 11,064 for the period.

+These programmes of replacement have been developed to ensure that NI Water prioritises and targets areas with high numbers of lead pipes and poor compliance with the lead standard.

-A leaflet on Lead in Drinking Water is available from the NI Water website at www.niwater.com/ about-your-water
+A leaflet on lead in drinking water is available from the NI Water website at www.niwater.com/aboutyour-water